Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 The Babylonian god of the moon.

-We might have a better idea of what is sin if we look at what Bible scholars commonly refer to as the original sin.
+We might have a better idea of what is a sin if we look at what Bible scholars commonly refer to as the original sin.
 In recent sermons, we looked at how Adam and Eve violated God’s singular rule: not to eat the fruit from the Tree of Knowledge of Good and Evil.
-Satan stepped in and rationalized that eating the forbidden fruit would elevate them to the same level of God.
+Satan stepped in and rationalized that eating the forbidden fruit would elevate them to the same level as God.
 Let us look at what happened after Adam and Eve chose to ignore God’s rule.
 In Genesis 3:17-18; 22-23 (ESV), we read:

 17 And to Adam he said, “Because you have listened to the voice of your wife and have eaten of the tree of which I commanded you, ‘You shall not eat of it,’ cursed is the ground because of you; in pain you shall eat of it all the days of your life; 18 thorns and thistles it shall bring forth for you; and you shall eat the plants of the field.
 19 By the sweat of your face you shall eat bread, till you return to the ground, for out of it you were taken; for you are dust, and to dust you shall return.”